by Nebula Haze

 In the following example, the left plant was only defoliated slightly while the right plant was heavily defoliated!
 Defoliating this much is NOT recommended for most growers and could seriously hurt your plants in the wrong conditions!

-Here's a closeup of that defoliated plant.
+Here’s a closeup of that defoliated plant.
 The grower wanted 8 main colas, with no other larfy bud from below.
 So they removed all growth except the growth at the end of the desired colas.
+However, in my experience, this grower would have produced even higher yields if they’d left all the bud sites and only removed leaves.
+The top buds would have been the same side, but you’d still get a few chunky buds from the bottom, too, getting more out of your grow space.

-Now here's those two plants 12 days later.
+Now here’s those two plants 12 days later.
 The defoliated plant has completely overtaken the other plant, but with a better plant structure to take advantage of indoor grow lights.This grower did this in a very controlled environment, but you can start to see how it works.
+Like I said, that plant got good yields, but I think it would have gotten more with more lower bud sites.

 The defoliated plant does not have growth tips from underneath trying to make bud (which would never amount to anything anyway).
 The only growth tips left are the ones that the grower wants to become main colas.
 This type of structure sets the perfect stage for flowering, where the main colas stretch up and become a row of buds in your canopy.